stochasticTreat/opendisclosure/README_installation_in_vagrant.md

 ###Important notes on vagrant usage:

 ######a) Never run vagrant commands from your home machine as root :)
   ie, if you mistakenly run anything with the pattern

 		host machine prompt> sudo vagrant xxx

   you will probably need to read [this](http://stackoverflow.com/questions/25652769/should-vagrant-require-sudo-for-each-command) to make everything   work right again.

   Running code as root from inside of the vagrant machine, ( ex: after >vagrant ssh and before ctrl-d ), is fine.

 ######b) Starting the vagrant virtual machine.
   To restart vagrant a vagrant box, you must first go to the directory where you first initilized and installed the   vagrant box, then use the 'vagrant up' command.
 If you type this command:

 		host machine prompt> vagrant up

   in the wrong directory it will cause much confusion and problems.

 ######c) Re-installing the virtual box
-If you are re-installing the back end and wish to re-install the vagrant instance, you need to first destroy the previously installed vagrant box using these commands, run from the directory where the original vagrant box was installed
+  If you are re-installing the back end and wish to re-install the vagrant instance, you need to first destroy the previously installed vagrant box using these commands, run from the directory where the original vagrant box was installed.
 		> vagrant destroy
   Then remove the vagrant config file found in the installation directory.
 		> rm Vagrantfile